iduzel/fetch-saving/README.md

 * The user should be able to save their movie list so that when the page is refreshed, their movie list will still be displayed.
 * The user should be able to reset the page - this means that the movie list should be removed entirely from the page and nothing should appear if the page is refreshed.

+**Notes**
+* Important: use the following API for this exercise: https://www.omdbapi.com/

 **Images**
 * Empty Movie List
 ![alt text](images/empty-page.png "Reset")